Purdue-CS193/lab-1-atreyeedat/index.md

+# Atreyee Datta's first CS193 Lab

+###Favorite things about CS193
+- being able to work in a lab
+- the teaching assitants are nice
+- the workdats are spread out

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.